raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-06-16-notes-on-the-love-skills.md

 ---

 #### notes
+* **a soul-to-soul relationship** is worth the wait
+    - your soulmate will recognize you, befriend you, love you, support you, heal with you and evolve with you

+* more attractive to women  when you show them
+    - **competent**
+        + able to **do something well**
+    - confident
+    - in control of your life

 * show your woman in **adequate love and appreciation**
     - **listen to her**
     - **value her opinions**